egerhether/heatherfield.nvim/README.md

 #### Features

 Supports plugins such as telescope and NvimTree.
+Works best with LSP Semantic Tokens.

 #### Installation